 Don't have a costume for Halloween?
-Fear not, I've got a super quick and fun disguise for you!
+Fear not, I've got a super quick and fun disguise for you to crochet!

 Finished size: customizable

 The terminology used in this pattern is the US terminology.
 Gauge is not important.

 Using the flesh toned yarn and the 3,5mm hook.

 The nose is worked in rows.
 All stitches are worked in both loops unless indicated otherwise.
 To make the bridge of the nose I use a technique that I call the Traveling Slip Stitch, this technique is explained below after the instructions for the nose.

 Rnd 1: 3sc in Magic Ring, ch1, turn (3st)

 Rnd 2: (inc 2) x 3, ch1, turn (6st)